kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-queues-and-timers.md

 * **Print task**
   * Receives from the "print queue" the pointer to the message to be printed.
-  * The only task to control the UART peripheral to handle writing data to the console
+  * The only task to control the USART peripheral to handle writing data to the console